mautic/developer-documentation-new/docs/design/notifications.rst

 .. note::

-   The header should only contain the translation string; Twig will handle the translation.
+   The header should only contain the translation string; Twig handles the translation.

 Notification types